Erdogan wins Turkey referendum as opposition cries foul

 The pro-Kurdish Peoples' Democratic Party (HDP) said it would challenge two-thirds of the votes, saying: "There is an indication of a 3-4 percentage point manipulation of the vote."

-Republican People's Party (CHP) chief Kemal Kilicdaroglu said the actions of the election authorities "caused the referendum's legitimacy to be questioned".
+Republican People's Party (CHP) chief Kemal Kilicdaroglu said the actions of the election authorities "caused the referendum's legitimacy to be questioned" insisting that the 'No' side had won at least 50 per cent of votes cast.

 "Believe me, this election is not over," he told CNN Turk, quoted by the Dogan news agency.
 "This is totally invalid.
 We are declaring this here."